abpframework/abp/docs/en/Blog-Posts/2023-06-05 v7_3_Preview/POST.md

 ![](./abp-conf.png)

 We organized ABP .NET Conference 2023 on May 2023 and we are happy to share the success of the conference, which captivated overwhelmingly interested live viewers from all over the world.
-13 great line up of speakers which include .NET experts and Microsoft MVPs delivered captivating talks that resonated with the audiences.
+13 great line up of speakers which includes .NET experts and Microsoft MVPs delivered captivating talks that resonated with the audiences.
 Each of the talks attracted a great amount of interest and a lot of questions, sparking curiosity in the attendees.

-Thanks to all speakers and attendees to join our event.
+Thanks to all speakers and attendees for joining our event.

 > We shared our takeaways in a blog post, which you can read at [https://blog.abp.io/abp/ABP-.NET-Conference-2023-Wrap-Up](https://blog.abp.io/abp/ABP-.NET-Conference-2023-Wrap-Up).

-### Volosoft Attendeed & Sponsored to Devnot .NET Conference 2023
+### Volosoft Attendeed & Sponsored Devnot .NET Conference 2023

 ![](volosoft-gold-sponsor.png)

-We are thrilled to announce that Volosoft Company proudly attended as one of the Gold Sponsors at the Devnot .NET Conference 2023!
+We are thrilled to announce that the Volosoft Company proudly attended as one of the Gold Sponsors at the Devnot .NET Conference 2023!
 We are happy to join and be a sponsor of events and contribute to the software society, empowering developers and driving innovation with the .NET community.

 ![](devnot-talk.png)

-Co-Founder of [Volosoft](https://volosoft.com/) and Lead Developer of the ABP Framework, [Halil Ibrahim Kalkan](https://twitter.com/hibrahimkalkan) gave a talk about "Dealing with Concurrency and Multi Threading in .NET" at this event.
+Co-Founder of [Volosoft](https://volosoft.com/) and Lead Developer of the ABP Framework, [Halil Ibrahim Kalkan](https://twitter.com/hibrahimkalkan) gave a word about "Dealing with Concurrency and Multi Threading in .NET" at this event.

 > You can check [this blog post](https://volosoft.com/blog/Meet-Volosoft-at-the-Devnot-.NET-Conference-2023) if you want to learn more about the Devnot .NET Conference 2023.